 - 1/2 teaspoon Jeera (or Cumin Powder)

 - 1 Lemon

 - Pressure cook the dal with 2 1/2 cups water till completely cooked through and can be mashed easily between two fingers.
 Use a wire whisk or spoon to mash the dal further so it’s almost smooth.

 - Heat oil and butter in a pan and smashed garlic.
 Fry the garlic till light brown, without burning it and add the slit green chilies, ginger and garlic paste.

 - Cook for 30 seconds and add onions.
-Stir fry the onions till they are translucent and add tomatoes, whole spices and salt.
+Stir fry the onions till they are translucent and add tomatoes, spices and salt.

 - Cook till the tomatoes completely break down and become pasty.
 At this point, stir in the dal along with some water if required.
 Bring this to a boil and simmer for 5-7 minutes.

 - Dry roast the kasuri methi in another pan for a minute or so.
 Grind it to a powder and mix it in the dal along with juice from the lemon.
 Switch off the flame and stir in chopped coriander.

 - Serve hot with rice, pickle, sliced onions and rotis.